Sierra Teller Ornelas: Career

-After graduating from college, Teller Ornelas worked for five years as a film programmer at the National Museum of the American Indian in Washington, D.C.
 She was inspired to leave that job and pursue her dreams of becoming a television writer by a "big swing" her mother and aunt had made in the 1980s when they spent four years weaving an enormous rug.
-They sold it for $60,000, which changed their family's lives.
+(They sold it for $60,000, which changed their family's lives.)

-Ornelas applied to and was selected in 2010 for the Disney/ABC Television Group's diversity writing program.
+In 2010, Teller Ornelas was selected for the Disney/ABC Television Group's diversity writing program.
 After this, she gained a position as a staff writer on Happy Endings.
 She contributed to a sub-plot in which Dave, played by Zachary Knighton, discovers he is one-sixteenth Navajo and begins playing into stereotypes about Native Americans.
-Ornelas said in a 2011 interview with the Navajo Times that if done right, comedy can be a way to "get conversation going about very dense, complicated issues."
+Teller Ornelas said in a 2011 interview with the Navajo Times that if done right, comedy can be a way to "get conversation going about very dense, complicated issues."

+Rutherford Falls

-Ornelas is committed to gaining diversity in writers' rooms and the media.
-She, Ed Helms, and Mike Schur were co-creators of the series Rutherford Falls, which presented its first episode on NBC in 2021.
-As showrunner, Ornelas oversees a writers room that includes four other Indigenous writers – Tazbah Chavez, Tai Leclaire, Jana Schmieding, and Bobby Wilson.
-Having five indigenous writers for a series is believed to be a first for a major television production.
-Her overall deal with Universal Television was renewed in August 2021.
+Teller Ornelas, Ed Helms, and Mike Schur were co-creators of the series Rutherford Falls, which presented its first episode on NBC in 2021.
+As showrunner, Teller Ornelas oversaw a writers room that includes four other Indigenous writers – Tazbah Chavez, Tai Leclaire, Jana Schmieding, and Bobby Wilson.

-In addition to writing and producing, Ornelas is a sixth-generation Navajo weaver.
-She was commissioned by the Arizona State Museum to make a documentary film, A Loom with a View: Modern Navajo Weavers, which explores the weaving of family members: mother Barbara Teller Ornelas; aunt, Margaret Yazzie; and brother, Micheal Teller Ornelas.
+Mike Schur and Ed Helms, both of whom she had previously collaborated with on various projects, initially pitched the show to Teller Ornelas, seeking her creativity and Native perspective to help bring the vision to fruition.
+Teller Ornelas aimed to counteract the sense of weightiness and emotional misrepresentation she frequently experienced when viewing Native stories on TV that were crafted by non-Native writers.
+Rutherford Falls provided Teller Ornelas with a platform to break Native stereotypes and showcase the diversity of Native experiences and highlight Native humanity through her storytelling talent.

+Teller Ornelas was inspired to based the plot around museum employees from her experiences working at the Smithsonian.
+Teller Ornelas describes Indigenous people as the first storytellers and preservers of history, thus, she oriented the storyline around answering the questions, "What is American history?
+What are the narratives we cling to, and who gets erased from those narratives?"
+She sought to make the series comedy-based to disrupt the pattern of idealized or vilified depicitions of Native Americans on televisions.

+Upon its premiere, the show receive positive reviews from critics for its comedic value and commitment to addressing Indigenous-related issues in the United States.
+After two seasons, Rutherford Falls was cancelled by Peacock in 2022.
+Nonetheless, Rutherford Falls made history marking Teller Ornelas as the first Indigenous showrunner and serving as the first major television production with five indigenous writers for a single series.

+Other work

+Following the cancellation of Rutherford Falls, Teller Ornelas co-wrote the Bay Area-based comedy with two other Native artists, Bobby Wilson and Jackie Keliiaa.
+She has described “City Indians” as “a progression of the Native comedy that I really enjoy making” and as “too damn special not to exist in the world.”
+She later sold the pilot for a workplace comedy called “City Indians” to NBC.